Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 #### Experts
 * The `Community` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
 * This page displays people and their readings recommandations/reviews
-* User can leave a review about a book if they are registered and logged in.
 * Users can find also multiples articles on how to integrate more reading into their life and make it part of their persoal development.
 For example : 10 ways to make mre time for reading